 Sunday the 30th will be at Hyde Park Golf & Country Club in Cincinnati.
 Tom Bendelow laid out the original nine holes in 1902.
 The club acquired additional property and in 1920 Donald Ross completely redesigned the course which has stayed true to its Ross roots while implementing occasional upgrades with the most recent done by Tim Liddy.
 Lunch at the club before the event with tee times starting at 1:00.

 Details and entry forms for this limited space event in the Queen City was sent to members by email blast on May 2.
 Board member Mark Rymuza is organizing this summer weekend.

-March 23-28 - The event was fanastic.
+March 23-28 - The event was fantastic.
 The Society played San Jose Country Club on Thursday March 23, Timuquana Country Club on Friday afternoon with a club dinner, followed by Hyde Park Golf Club on Saturday, Mark Bostick Golf Club at the University of Florida on Sunday morning.
 Monday morning was a shotgun start at Sawgrass Country Club.
 We're indebted to Society members Fred Seely, Joe Pesek, and Jim Hoener.
 Society Board member Derek Dobbs also provided invaluable assistance in arranging this event.

-The Society recently completed two fabulous events.
-These two most recent 2016 events were:
+The Society completed many fabulous events.

 Chicago - October 4-7 - The Beverly Country Club on Tuesday, then Exmoor Country Club, Skokie Country Club, and Evanston Golf Club on Friday.
 The annual Society meeting and dinner was Wednesday evening October 5 at Exmoor Country Club.